 Note: Directly follows "Fury Falls"; we learn more

-as a troublemaker before he was taken in by Ron's father, Garth.
+about Dale's past as a troublemaker before he was taken in by Ron's father, Garth.
 Ferguson, of

 course, played Lassie's original vet, Dr. Wilson, in the Jeff episodes.